signalfx/splunk-otel-python/docs/exporting-data.md

 > The official Splunk documentation for this page is [Configure the Python agent](https://docs.signalfx.com/en/observability/gdi/get-data-in/application/python/configuration/advanced-python-otel-configuration.html#trace-exporters-settings-python).
+For instructions on how to contribute to the docs, see [CONTRIBUTE.md](../CONTRIBUTE.md).

 # Exporting telemetry data